 Our Employee Share Plan was adopted by the Board of Directors in 2009.
 The Employee Share Plan permits our Board to grant shares of our common stock to our employees and directors.
 The number of shares able to be granted is limited to the amount permitted to be granted at law, the ASX Listing Rules and by the limits on our authorized share capital in our certificate of incorporation.
 All our employees are eligible for shares under the Employee Plan.
 The Company currently proposes to issue A\$1,000 worth of restricted shares of common stock to employees of the Company on a recurring basis, but no more frequently than annually.
 The restricted shares have the same terms of issue as our existing shares of common stock but are not able to be traded until the earlier of three years from the date on which the shares are issued or the date the relevant employee ceases to be an employee of the Company or any of its associated group of companies.
-We issue these shares in reliance upon exemptions from registration under Regulation S under the Securities Act of 1933, as amended.
+We issue these shares in reliance upon exemptions from registration under Regulation S under the Securities Act.

-The table below sets forth the restricted shares issued by the Company:
+The table below sets forth the restricted shares issued by the Company within the past three financial years:

 Number of Restricted Shares Issued Market Value of Restricted Shares Issued

-November, 2009 40,670 A\$69,952

 May, 2010 581 A\$ 999

 November, 2010 47,400 A\$74,892

 November, 2011 86,471 A\$76,959

+November, 2012 77,945 A\$84,960